wp-plugins/social-connect/readme.txt

 If you want to add the social connect login or registration forms to another location in your theme, you can insert the following code in that location:

 `<?php do_action( 'social_connect_form' ); ?>`

+You can also use the shortcode below to add Social Connect login to a page or post:

+`[social_connect]`

 = Where can I report bugs & get support? =